galaxyproject/training-material/topics/transcriptomics/tutorials/pinpoint-key-pathways-with-heinz/tutorial.md

 > ### {% icon hands_on %} Hands-on: Obtaining our data
 >
-> 1. Make sure you have an empty Galaxy history.
+> 1. Make sure we have an empty Galaxy history.
 Give it a sensible name.
 >
 >    {% include snippets/history_create_new.md %}
 >